bluedynamics/agx.sphinx/docs/source/start/eclipse.rst

 plugin location when adding the AGX update site.

 .. note::
-    The AGX plugin required both Papyrus and Pydev in order to install and run correctly.
+    The AGX plugin required both Papyrus and PyDev in order to install and run correctly.